-PACE is a specialized financing program; before it can be offered to commercial and residential property owners in that service area it must first be adopted by the state government and then enabled at the municipal level.
-Once PACE is available in a particular area, private companies may offer PACE financing products such as Ygrene.
-The upgrades are completed by one of a network of independent contractors who offer PACE as a financing option to their customers.
+PACE is a specialized financing program; before it can be offered to commercial and residential property owners in a specific service area, it must first be adopted by the state government and then enabled at the municipal level.
+Once PACE is available in a particular area, private companies are able to offer PACE financing products such as Ygrene.
+The upgrades are then completed by one of a network of independent contractors who offer PACE as a financing option to their customers.

 The cost of your home improvement project is determined by your independent contractor, based on what their company charges for such services.
 PACE offers an avenue for homeowners to pay for those upgrades through affordable financing.
 The property owner voluntarily chooses to enter into a financing agreement, and is solely responsible for complete repayment, according to the financing terms.

 Yes.
-When you accept Ygrene financing, you agree to make the PACE repayments as a part of your property tax.
-Ygrene PACE financing is then repaid with your annual property taxes and secured by a continuing, voluntary lien on the property.
+When you accept Ygrene financing, you agree to make the PACE repayments as a part of your property taxes.
+Ygrene PACE financing is then repaid with your annual property taxes and secured by a continuing lien on the property.
 The lien is only in effect for the term of your financing and will not remain on your property once the financing is repaid.

 In some cases, PACE payments may transfer to the new owner.
 Keep in mind that PACE is a “first priority lien”, which means that it could be prioritized over a mortgage loan if the property owner were to default on payments.
 So while property taxes are legally transferable, some mortgage lenders may require full repayment (payoff) of your remaining PACE tax obligation as a condition of a refinance or sale.
 Ygrene has also given property owners the ability to pre-pay down their PACE assessment with no penalty.
 Although they will still incur the interest associated with the financing, homeowners can remove the PACE assessment through prepayment and sell their home.

-Before obtaining PACE financing through Ygrene, you should consider the likelihood and timing of a possible sale or refinance (as well as the costs to prepay the tax obligation) to determine if PACE is right for you, and speak with your lender.
+Before obtaining PACE financing through Ygrene, you should consider the likelihood and timing of a possible sale or refinance (as well as the costs to prepay the tax obligation).
+To determine if PACE is right for you, speak with your lender.

 Ygrene offers an added layer of protection for our customers.
-After you receive your Finance Agreement, we will set a time for a Ygrene Financing Specialist to review the terms and conditions and answer any outstanding questions you may have prior to signing.
+After you receive your Financing Agreement, we will set a time for a Ygrene Financing Specialist to review the terms and conditions with you and answer any outstanding questions you may have prior to signing.
 We want you to feel confident that Ygrene is the right financing option for you.